At the completion of this rotation

 - sensitivity and responsiveness to a patient’s culture, age, gender and disabilities (P).

 The resident is responsible for contacting the preceptor prior to the start of the rotation to arrange a schedule for the rotation.
+The program coordinator also helps with this.
 If the FQHC rotation is local, the resident must continue to meet usual residency obligations to his/her Family Medicine Center population including attending scheduled clinics, caring for continuity patients admitted to Memorial Hospital and rounding in the nursing home.
-Adjustments will be made as needed for away rotations, and the resident may not be required to attend noon conferences at the discretion of the Director.
+Adjustments will be made as needed for away rotations, and the resident may not be required to attend noon conferences at the discretion of the Program Director.
 The resident is expected to abide by duty-hour restrictions in keeping with usual program policies.
 Upon completion of the rotation, the resident must complete the evaluation provided by the program.

 The preceptor will complete an evaluation form at the end of the rotation assessing the resident’s success in meeting the rotation objectives as outlined in this curriculum.
 Residents will specifically be evaluated on the following ACGME Milestones:

-- MK-1: Demonstrates medical knowledge of sufficient breadth and depth to practice family medicine.
+- MK-1: Demonstrates medical knowledge of sufficient breadth and depth to the practice of family medicine